nightcrawler-/spring-boot-kafka/ReadMe.md

 `sudo apt install default-jre`

+## 1. Setup kafka user

-## 1. Kafka handles requests over the network, so it is recommended to create a dedicated user for the serivice in order to minimize any damage incase the server is compromised.
+Kafka handles requests over the network, so it is recommended to create a dedicated user for the serivice in order to minimize any damage incase the server is compromised.
 Additionally, add the new user to the `sudo` group.

 `sudo adduser kafka`